Skip to Main Content

 Presentation Formats and General Information for Participants

 A paper can be accepted as a regular session (Oral) presentation (approximately 18 minutes) or a short paper (Oral) presentation (approximately 8-10 minutes).
-The acceptance will also specify if a submission is accepted for an on-line session or an in-person session.
+The acceptance will also specify if a submission is accepted for an online session or an in-person session.
 Other types of presentations include panel sessions and poster sessions.
 Information for specific types of sessions and online format can be found here

 Information for Chairs